Summer Plumbing Challenges: Protecting Your Pipes During Hot Weather

 • Clogged nozzles from debris and mineral buildup

-• Leaking connections causing water waste and high bills
+• Leaking connections are causing water waste and high bills

 • Timer malfunctions leading to overwatering or system failure